TrustInSoft/demos/new-demo-cpp/README.md

 The code is looping 1 time to much (e.g. 8 loops for an array of 7 integer) It should be `while (index > 0)` instead of `while (index >= 0)`.

-If we fix the code and re-run the 4 unit tests with the TrustInSoft Analyzer, all 4 analyses succeed and demonstrate absence of Undefined Behaviors with the considered inputs (4 differents inputs), See the updated [HTML report](.static/tis_report.l1-no-ub.html)
+If we fix the code and re-run the 4 functional tests with the TrustInSoft Analyzer, all 4 analyses succeed and demonstrate absence of Undefined Behaviors with the considered inputs (4 differents inputs), See the updated [HTML report](.static/tis_report.l1-no-ub.html)

 <img src=".static/tis_report.l1-no-ub.png" alt="TIS report Level 1 fixed" width="700"/>

 ## Level 2 analysis - Input generalization

-Now that Level 1 unit tests are proven to have no undefined behaviors (for the discrete test input values), we can now make our analyses more exhaustive, and generalize the inputs to a much larger input set that the 4 (hopefully smart) values used for unit tests.
+Now that Level 1 functional tests are proven to have no undefined behaviors (for the discrete test input values), we can now make our analyses more exhaustive, and generalize the inputs to a much larger input set than the 4 (hopefully smart) values used for functional tests.
 This is what is called Level 2 analysis.

 For that, we generalize the array to any possible array values up to the given array size.
 We have chosen a limit of array of 1000 integers.
 That's **(2^32)^1000 different values** (assuming integers on 32 bits) !